Luxxgit2k4/Email-Application/README.md

 This Java project is a simple email generation system for a company.
 It creates an email for a new worker based on their first name, last name, and chosen department.

-  * Generate an email with firstname.lastname@department.company.com with the worker's username given as an input.
+  * Generate an email in the format (firstname.lastname@department.company.com) with the worker's username given as an input.
   * Determine the department of the worker and exit the program if it is none.
   * Enter the worker's alternate email address